 ‘This is my club, I’ve definitely found a home here.
 I’m relishing it at the moment and I just want to keep on playing football and enjoying myself whenever I’m out there’, the Nigerian concluded.

 Next up for Chelsea is a visit to second-placed Manchester City, who similarly came from behind away at Burnley.
-You can buy football tickets for the game online at our partner site.

 Moses and company will have to be at their best to avenge a heavy defeat here last August.
 City were 3-0 victors that day and went on to secure a first double over the Blues since 2010.
 It will take yet another a great Chelsea performance to come away with three points!